procedural/c_clang_complete/README.md

 poor man's clang autocomplete
 =============================

 For any text editor out there.
-Written primarily for C language.
+For C and C++.

 **Basic usage**: